rwb/c200/README.md

 <img src="/gfiles/fig8.png" width="500px">
 </p>

-Note that this is a case where it would be reasonable to present 2 answers instead of 1.
+*Note*: this is a case where it would be reasonable to present 2 answers instead of 1.

-2.17: Crime clearances are a significant research topic; they relate to accountability, justice, police performance, and police-community relations.
+* 2.17: Crime clearances are a significant research topic; they relate to accountability, justice, police performance, and police-community relations.
 Let's look at murder clearances in Baltimore for the year 2023.
 (Note: these data are based on information compiled by the FBI and tabulated by https://crimedatatool.com).

 <p align="center">
 <img src="/gfiles/fig10.png" width="500px">